Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Related Work

-Regarding systemic vulnerabilities, Farooq et al.~\cite{Farooq2017} analyse over-the-air communications in CBTC, identifying interference susceptibility, particularly in Wi-Fi technologies.
-Oliveira et al.~\cite{Oliveira2020} echo this concern, using Failure Mode and Effects Analysis (FMEA) to uncover risks such as message spoofing and MitM attacks that compromise communication integrity.
+Several studies have examined the security of railway signalling, with varying emphasis on CBTC technologies.
+Xu et al.~\cite{Xu2015} present a simulation platform grounded in real-world CBTC characteristics, while Yu et al.~\cite{Yu2023} offer a comprehensive review of the architecture, cybersecurity threats, and protection strategies specific to these systems.
+In contrast, other research focuses on broader or legacy signalling components.
+For instance, Schlehuber et al.~\cite{Schlehuber2017} examine interlocking systems without addressing CBTC explicitly, and Unger et al.~\cite{Unger2023} survey railway attack scenarios and countermeasure maturity across the sector more generally.
+Regarding systemic vulnerabilities, research has highlighted the risks inherent in the transition to wireless-based control.
+Farooq et al.~\cite{Farooq2017} analyse over-the-air communications in CBTC, identifying interference susceptibility in Wi-Fi-based implementations.
+Oliveira et al.~\cite{Oliveira2020} expand on this by using Failure Mode and Effects Analysis (FMEA) to uncover risks such as message spoofing and Man-in-the-Middle (MitM) attacks that compromise communication integrity.
 Similarly, Soderi et al.~\cite{Soderi2023} outline wireless attack scenarios with demonstrated impacts on railway safety.
-These findings directly inform the attack modelling applied in the CBTC case study presented in this paper.
+These findings directly inform the adversarial modelling applied in our CBTC case study, ensuring the evaluation reflects the unique cyber-physical risks inherent in modern automated rail operations.